RyanZurrin/RyanZurrin/README.md

 ### Hi there, Computer Science student currently learning c++ and java. experience with html and css and a tiny bit of javascript but plan to learn much more JS when I am finished with my education.
-I love all things programming and coding related and enjoy how its like solving a new puzzle with each now program or assignment that is due. 👋
+I love all things programming and coding related and enjoy how its like solving a puzzle with each new program or assignment that is due. 👋

 <!--
 **RyanZurrin/RyanZurrin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.